ITeduardoTI/Agenda/README.md

 With this repository already copied to your computer, you will need install the node_modules with "npm i"

-You'll need add your firebase web sdk keys in a archive called: firebaseconfig.js. the information that need to have this structure:
+You'll need add your firebase web sdk informations in a archive called: firebaseconfig.js. the information that need to have this structure:

 const firebase = require('firebase');